mocar27/MIMUW/VII semester/dist-infr/README.md

 Project was made in collaboration with [@maclick](https://github.com/maclick), [@zortenburger](https://github.com/zortenburger) and [@JacquesWhite](https://github.com/JacquesWhite).

-Project is public on GitHub and can be found [here](https://github.com/JacquesWhite/MapReduce).
+Project is public on GitHub and can be found [here](https://github.com/JacquesWhite/MapReduce), but in case it's not available or the repository is somehow private, I've included the project in the `project/` directory as well.